 blow, the combination is deadly.
 The utility used a fuse with a higher current rating to

 handle new customers.
-This is like putting a penny in an old fuse box when a fuse blows.
+This is like putting a penny in an old fuse box.

 The burn marks are from the fallen wire arcing to a metal fence, as it lay on the ground.